vaginessa/FastHub-REVIVAL/README.md

   	- This fork will have to carry on without approval until a better solution will surface
   	- The unlocking page and the way to this page is made respective and nudging to go and support

+Moreover, a set of fixes has been cherry picked from [KaustubhPatange](https://github.com/KaustubhPatange/FastHub)'s fork.

 __My project, FastHub-RE, tries to continue the awesome job of the original and currently unmaintained FastHub and the good intentions of FastHub-Libre.__

 ## Description